 Not so much on stage in front of a group of people.

 Worse yet, the other part of this circuit called the prefrontal cortex which then provides the voice of reason to the Amygdala is partially shut down or quieted during a panic response.

 The signal gets there and ideally, it responds back to say whether the perceived threat is real or if the body should stand down and relax.

 The prefrontal cortex is the newest member of the block evolutionary speaking and sits right behind the forehead.

 It's really the part of the brain that makes us human (separate from other animals).

 Planning, rational thought, organization, and a host of higher thinking skills happen there.

-To make things worse, during acute anxiety or panic attack, the brain gives more power to the Amygdala (make the important life-saving decisions for now) and gives less sway to the pre-frontal cortex.
+To make things worse, during acute anxiety or panic attacks, the brain gives more power to the Amygdala (make the important life-saving decisions for now) and gives less sway to the pre-frontal cortex.

-By the way, guess what brain area is heavily relied on for all the planning, remembering, thinking, and verbally expression that a good speech requires.
+By the way, guess what brain area is heavily relied on for all the planning, remembering, thinking, and verbal expression that a good speech requires.